6 Life Rafts for the Anxious

 6) Allow Your Feelings

 So you’re anxious?
 That’s okay.
 Are you sad?
 That’s okay.
 Are you rapturously joyful, tap dancing in the grocery store aisle?
 That’s okay.
 A very wise cousin of mine once lent me the mantra “I’m not okay and that’s okay.”
 I’m sure she’d let you borrow it, too.
-You can’t be wrong for having a feeling.
-This one echoes raft #5, but it's important to not judge yourself for your anxiety.
+You can’t be wrong for having a feeling—I was shocked to learn this at age 18 sitting in my first therapist’s office.
+This one echoes raft #5.
+It's important to not judge yourself for your anxiety.

 Most of us are plagued by a monstrous pressure to be “happy.”
 People share smiling photos on social media and announce their new job, new beau, new baby, whatever.
 Have you ever noticed how few people announce their pain?
 I'm not suggesting Facebook is a solvent place to do so, but is important to acknowledge that how people share themselves online (or in person) is only a fraction of who they are.
 So please, don’t compare your insides to somebody’s outsides.

-For the anxious among us, it’s vital to have a few life rafts on hand.
+For the anxious, it’s vital to have a few life rafts on hand.